 There are many risks tied to having syphilis.
 Because it spreads very easily and can cause severe harm and damage to our bodies, we should be ready to test syphilis in our systems as soon as we notice any of its symptoms.

 Syphilis is caused by an organism that enters our human body through open wounds or exchange of fluids during sexual intercourse.
 It is reportedly the third most prevalent sexually-transmitted disease, affecting both sexes of all ages.

 If not treated right away, a syphilis patient will experience frequent pains in the muscles and joints, loss of hair and appetite, and swelling of the glands.
 The bacteria will then start attacking the vital organs including the kidneys, liver, heart, and brain.
-It will also begin to cause damage in the eyes, creating the risk for blindness.
+It will also begin to cause damage to the eyes, creating the risk of blindness.

 Upon seeing the signs and symptoms of syphilis, one is advised to get a syphilis test.
 There are numerous methods to test for syphilis, and they are made to figure out the illness of the patient.
 Blood, urine, or saliva samples may be required for evaluation and diagnosis, so the patient needs to be ready.

 If you test positive, the usual treatment for syphilis is penicillin and other antibiotics just like ceftriaxone, erythromycin, and tetracycline.
 Follow doctor’s orders to be able to completely get treated.